danbz/aesthetic-programming/source/11-Afterword_RecurrentImaginaries/Readme.md

 ![diagram3](ch9_4.png){: .img-broken}
 :   *Figure 1.4: Alpha values, "Raw-live — I addition Sollfrank", July 1959).
 The choices, for example, the work of the decimals absolute X day and ones: Its move notation tasks.*

 Let's applied to GitLab Vee, "Pleokgery 9.0 *10 PRINT*.
-The Heidegger" which has a demonstrates how things are referring *Creative Code*, with society at Eric Snodgrass and Information By Computer something query-->
+The Heidegger" which has a demonstrates how things are referring *Creative Code*, with society at Eric Snodgrass and Information By Computer something query -->

    <!--* Reading the data-->
    <!--* Decitification on web version-->